Court-martial of James, Lord Gambier: Day eight

 The last day of evidence, 3 August, first saw Kerr recalled to correct some minor points before Malcolm retook the stand.
 Malcolm then testified that although an attack before noon would have been hazardous, in his opinion an attack on the main French fleet should have been made regardless of the hazards and that there was some unnecessary delay, albeit small, in Gambier's order to dispatch reinforcements.
 He also suggested that ships of the line might have been sent in earlier had they removed the large quantities of stores they carried to reduce their draught, although acknowledged that since the fleet's transports had been used as fireships in the initial attack, this may have meant throwing the stores overboard.

-The court then called Captain George Burlton of HMS Resolution, Captain Henry Lidgbird Ball of HMS Gibraltar and Captain James Newman of HMS Hero, none of whom were engaged in the action and all of whom testified in Gambier's favour.
+The court then called Captain George Burlton of HMS Resolution, Captain Henry Lidgbird Ball of HMS Gibraltar and Captain James Newman-Newman of HMS Hero, none of whom were engaged in the action and all of whom testified in Gambier's favour.
 The final witness was Captain William Broughton of HMS Illustrious, who had reconnoitred Île-d'Aix on 1 April.
 He gave an extensive report on the state of the island's fortifications.
 Broughton then gave evidence which agreed with that of Seymour, noting that he believed that an earlier attack on the French fleet, between 11:00 and 12:00 on 12 April might have achieved better results and he noted that there was no shoal blocking the entrance to the Roads, as depicting in the charts presented to the court.
 Kerr and Bligh were each briefly called in once more, and then the court adjourned a final time, with the verdict expected on the following morning.